garrandall/popular-music-data/tracks/braid-my-hair-mario.md

 and take away the stress and drama in my life while you braid my hair

-You may think that im complainin but thats not the case, all im sayin is my body gets weak, my mind gets tired i need sleep, but I gotta keep travelin on the road doin these shows, new york to cali
+You may think that I'm complainin but thats not the case, all I'm sayin is my body gets weak, my mind gets tired i need sleep, but I gotta keep travelin on the road doin these shows, new york to cali